 Story-Based Inquiry provides a method for investigation based on doctoral level research, a cumulative century of professional practice, and ﬁeld tests with thousands of students and professionals worldwide.
 The core insight of SBI is that research and writing can be a single coherent process.
 The investigator begins with a hypothesis, and tests it through procedures that structure an emerging narrative and capture sources and insights in a database.

 Since its publication by UNESCO in 2009, SBI has been used by investigative reporters and editors, feature writers, documentary filmmakers, NGO research units, academics and corporates.
 Its language and approach have been integrated into leading journalism organisations and NGOs around the world.
 The manual exists in 14 major and minor languages.

 Mark Lee Hunter and Luuk Sengers, co-authors and colleagues, have constantly enriched the method and honed their teaching at conferences and leading academic institutions on five continents.
 Their pedagogical methods combine lectures, project work and interactivity.
 They have impacted the careers of journalists (from beginners to best-sellers), activists and scholars, as the testimonials show.

 WHAT YOU WILL LEARN

-A stakeholder map shows you who is involved in your story – as actors, witnesses, and victims.
-The map leads you to further sources, and enables you to spot relationships among everyone involved.
-It also indicates the core audience for your story, which is essential to promoting its impact.
-Not least, it captures an alternative way to structure the story.
+A source map shows you who is involved in your story - as initiators, witnesses, profiteers and victims.
+The map allows you to see relationships between all stakeholders and also indicates the target audience for your story, which is essential to increase impact.
+Not least, it provides an alternative narrative frame.

-The course fee includes not only the lectures, but also a PDF workbook of presentations with space for notes, and two Logan/CIJ handbooks that dive deep into the techniques covered in the lectures.
-The workbook will be distributed in advance of lectures, so we can focus on interaction aimed at advancing your personal projects.
+The course fee includes the lectures, a workbook, two Unesco publications and two Logan/CIJ handbooks that dive deep into the techniques covered in the lectures.

 Please tap to enquire